mrpowers-io/community/docs/open-source/project-metrics.md

 ## GitHub stars

-TODO
+The number of GitHub stars is correlated with project interest and usage.

+Developers star repos the find interesting or that they depend on.

+Projects with growing star counts are generally also growing.

 ## LinkedIn followers

-TODO
+Large projects should have a LinkedIn page where users can follow and learn about new features.
+You need to post regularly to the LinkedIn page to build a following.

+Don't start a LinkedIn page if your library is small or if you're not ready to post frequently.

+If you do have a LinkedIn page, tracking the number of followers is a good way to measure project growth.

 ## Project downloads

-TODO
+Project downloads are also a good way to measure project growth, albeit a flawed metric because most software downloads are bots.

+Some software artifact repositories like PyPI provide download numbers by operating system that provide a more realistic number on how many individuals install a software project on a local laptop every day.

+Other software artifact repositories like Maven don't provide download information, so these metrics are not easily accessible.

 ## Number of open issues/PRs

-TODO
+Projects with lots of new issues and PRs are generally growing.

+Make sure to respond to the issues/PRs quickly and help contributors merge their PRs to keep the project momentum high.

+It's good to track how many issues/PRs are created and closed to monitor the project growth and the quality of maintenance for the open source contributors.

 ## Documentation page views

-TODO
+The number of documentation page views and time on page is correlated with the actual usage of a project.

+If users are spending a lot of time on your documentation pages, it's likely that they are also using your software library a lot.

+It's best to use privacy friendly analytics gathering tools to measure user traffic.
+You don't need to collect any private user data.
+Just gather the data that's necessary to provide your users a great documentation experience.

 ## Conclusion

-Tracking metrics is a great way to fine-tune focus areas.
+Tracking metrics is a great way to fine-tune focus areas for the development team.
 If a project isn’t getting enough new contributors, focus on creating more issues with the “good first issue” label and responding to new contributors faster on GitHub.
+If a project isn't getting enough downloads, focus on writing blog posts to highlight the cool features.

+Stay disiplined and track project metrics on a monthly or quarterly business.
+Software engineers are generally interested in writing code and don't spend enough time community building and marketing cool features of their project.
+Metrics encourage you to focus on the weak parts of your project.